 - write back and collect data into the central model.

 In these cases a real client server based solution is needed.
-This can be for example Analysis Services or other complementary solutions (Managility offers two with Clear Jelly and Agility Planning that are add-on components to MS SQL Server for handling business driven business modelling/writeback) that offer a server based two way architecture for reading and writing.
+This can be for example Analysis Services or other complementary solutions (Managility specializes in Acterys an add-on component to MS SQL Server / Power BI for enabling business user driven modelling write back and planning) that offer a server based two way architecture for reading and writing.
 In conjunction with Excel Online this approach also enables rolling out professional BI applications to users that only need a web browser.

 At Managility we have used this architecture approach very successfully for more than 10 years in large scale enterprise BI projects with hundreds of users and Gigabytes of data volumes.
 The advantages are plentiful:

 - the flexibility that Excel provides in regards to report definition

 - extensive visualisations options and ad hoc analysis is unparalleled

 Admittedly, Excel is not the answer in every case (for mobile deployment or interactive dashboards Power BI is a brilliant complementary option) but if properly used in conjunction with a true central data model (these days often cloud based) it can be a key front end option for tremendously powerful business intelligence solutions.
 Particularly, for analytical application requirements that involve “power users” that are familiar with the spreadsheet environment.

 Please don’t hesitate to contact us to arrange a hands on experience of the new options in one of our Fast Start Workshops or the new Advanced Business Intelligence with Excel workshop.
 All in all, the improvements in Excel/Power BI are definitely a huge leap forward and will pose a substantial threat to currently very popular, read only analysis tools like Tableau and Qlikview whose price tag will be closely analysed by organisations who have already invested in Microsoft licenses.